 This work covers the consolidation and repair of all wall heads that do not have a horizontal wall surface and cannot accommodate a stone slab as noted in repair type A. The capping work is to ensure structural stability and effective run-off of rainwater.
 It also includes the works to the exposed vertical wall cores.
-It includes for:

-- Localised dismantling and reconstruction of masonry where stones are loose or there has been disruption to sections of stonework through factors such as vegetation growth or structural movement;
+It includes for: · Localised dismantling and reconstruction of masonry where stones are loose or there has been disruption to sections of stonework through factors such as vegetation growth or structural movement;

 - Removal of existing capping/pointing;

 - Replacement capping

 - Filling of voids

 - Repointing

 Areas marked on the drawings will require some or all the above.
 Dismantling & reconstruction:

-- BI: Carefully record area using digital images; - B2: After noting the location of each individual stone, remove the stone, mark on the underside with was crayon and set aside; - B3: Clean all debris (including root system) from underlying area; - B4: Reinstate all removed masonry elements in their original positions using a lime bedding mortar. - B5: Once the stones are set in the correct locations, allow the mortar to set in controlled conditions. - Removal of existing capping/pointing: B6: Identify and remove all areas of deteriorated or hollow capping; - B7: Remove any loose or deteriorate pointing; - B8: Excavate any cracks (whether between mortar and stone or in the capping mortar) to provide a - joint of minimum depth 20mm and width 10mm; - B9: Remove and areas of pointing (particularly at front edge) or capping that are preventing effective run-off of rainwater).
+- BI: Carefully record area using digital images; - B2: After noting the location of each individual stone, remove the stone, mark on the underside with - was crayon and set aside; - B3: Clean all debris (including root system) from underlying area; - B5: Once the stones are set in the correct locations, allow the mortar to set in controlled conditions. - Removal of existing capping/pointing: - B6: Identify and remove all areas of deteriorated or hollow capping; - B7: Remove any loose or deteriorate pointing; - B8: Excavate any cracks (whether between mortar and stone or in the capping mortar) to provide a - joint of minimum depth 20mm and width 10mm; B9: Remove and areas of pointing (particularly at front edge) or capping that are preventing effective run-off of rainwater).
 Replacement of Capping:

-- B10: Place a new capping mortar (see ???) into all excavated cracks; mortar should be allowed to set in controlled conditions and finished to match adjacent mortar; - BII: In conjunction with architect, review which areas of capping require replacement; - B12: Subject to the results of B10, allow to replace all areas of removed capping.
+controlled conditions and finished to match adjacent mortar;

+BII: In conjunction with architect, review which areas of capping require replacement; B12: Subject to the results of B10, allow to replace all areas of removed capping.
 Apply new mortar to a fall and ensure that there are no traps of water.
-Avoid any feather edges;
+Avoid any feather edges; BI3: Apply mortar to a pre-wetter substrate and allow to set under controlled conditions including